-The core issue for women with Hot PFPs is they’re warmer than most other people, and they also tend to be “on the go” type of people who find it difficult to relax and put their feet up at the end of the day.
-Their extra heat is often a reflection of body processes (the metabolic rate) being higher and running faster than average, which changes the balance and rhythms of reproduction and can reduce fertility.
+Temperature is the core issue for Hot PFP women, who generally feel warmer than most other people, and they also tend to be “on the go” types who find it difficult to relax at the end of the day.
+Their extra heat is often a reflection of their metabolic rate being higher than average, which changes the balance and rhythms of their cycles, which affects fertility.

 Hot PFPs are the opposite of Cold PFPs, who have lower or slower fertility metabolism, and as mammals, we’re all relatively warm, but some of us are warmer than others.
 Hot PFPs can have extra heat in just a specific part of the body or it can be a more general condition.
 Temperatures often vary around the body, especially across the lower back, and it’s worth feeling for temperature differences in your lower abdomen, middle and chest.
 The human body is designed to function within a narrow temperature range, but body temperatures vary depending on: